samchillcott/days-of-code-2020-august/log.md

 - Think the .format() was confusing the getters so removed that and looks like it finally works.
 - Montreal sunset minutes is only showing 1 digit.
 Most other cities seem fine.
 - Another session should sort this.
 Finally.

+### #daysofcode 14/8/20

+**Today's Progress**
+- Weather App Times Issue:
+- Sort formatting and display of Unix timestamps after timezone conversion.
+- Reviewed and merged PR back into master branch.
+- GitHub Pages deployment update.
+- Mobile responsive issue - create PR for responsive styling.

+**Thoughts**
+- I think when the minutes is a single digit it displays as a single digit but I want it to be double ie 03 instead of 3.
+It is my formatting that needs sorting because this is happening in hours as well (6:5 instead of 06:05).
+Ideally I want single digit format for hours and double for minutes.
+- Converted timestamp to correctly formatted string and displays perfectly but do now have a "value provided is not in a recognised RFC2822 or ISO format" deprecation warning.
+- Removed above formatting and used a quick function to add a zero to single digit minutes when using an accepted format.
+- Added same function to sunrise minutes.
+- Normally I would merge this back into dev branch and then merge dev branch into master but am doing this via a PR on GH so will be interesting to see what happens.
+Think it merged into dev and then into master.
+Looks like it put the commits directly onto the dev branch, my previous way would have displayed the commits on the fix branch then 1 commit to show the merge.
+Sure it all does the same.
+Think my way was the long-winded way come to think of it.
+- GitHub Pages (which is running off a GitHub pages branch (the only way I could get it working a while back) so it is now behind the master and therefore not showing the latest merge.
+I want to be able to sync my ghp and master branches.
+Reverted to master branch and now GHP just shows the readme.
+- Tried to checkout the GHP branch locally and created a new branch - VSCode going mental with 40k uncommitted changes.
+Unsure what is happening.
+- Think I might need to run a build and just get this app running off the master.
+Run the build and changed GHP to run from master - not quite displaying correctly.
+Npm run deploy got it working - I remember this from a few weeks back.
+- Creating the mobile-responsive branch off the dev means it is now 12 commits behind due to the last PR.
+Not used to this way of doing things.
+Created draft PR and linked to issue.